Astronomy Graduate Program

-Take courses that count towards meeting the required course minimum (unless exempted); each of these courses must be passed with a grade of B or better.
-(I)
+Take courses that count towards the nine required courses for the PhD degree (unless exempted); each of these courses must be passed with a grade of B- or better.
+(K)

-Attend the Seminar for First-Year Astronomy Graduate Students during the Fall Semester.
-(I)
+Attend the Seminar for First-Year Astronomy Graduate Students if it is offered.
+(K,L)

-Take additional elective courses and seminars to complete at least 9 semester hours registration per semester (10 hours in the first fall semester, 3 semester hours during summer if employed).
-(I)
+Take additional courses and seminars to complete 9 semester hours of registration per long semester (Fall and Spring) and 3 semester hours during the summer if employed.
+(K)

-Choose an advisor for the Research Project by the first day of March in the Spring semester.
-(M)
+Choose an advisor for the second-year research project by March 1 in the Spring semester.
+(D, O)

-Form a Research Committee.
-Develop a written proposal (5 pages or less) of research to be carried out during the Research Project and have it approved by the committee.
-Then submit the proposal to the Graduate Advisor by the end of the first week of May.
+Form a Research Committee as outlined in section R. Develop a written proposal (5 pages or less) describing the research to be carried out during the Research Project and its importance.
+Have the proposal approved by the committee and submit it to the Graduate Advisor by May 7.
 Submit completed Committee Agreement Form to Graduate Coordinator.
-(M,R,S)
+(D,O, R)

-Begin research by the beginning of summer.
-(M)
+Begin research by the beginning of summer semester.
+(D, O)

 Performance in courses, research and (if relevant) teaching assistant duties will be evaluated.
-(G)
+(H)

 Pass English Proficiency exam by beginning of second year (non-native English speakers).
-(Z)
+(X)

-Receive promotion at the start of second year if all the above things are completed.
-(W)
+Receive salary promotion at the start of second year if all the above things are completed.
+(U)

 - Second Year